PostHog/posthog.com/contents/tutorials/compare-aws-bedrock-foundational-models.md

   - AI engineering
 ---

-Evaluating LLM prompts is important for determining whether they are improving your app.
-In this tutorial, we explore three methods to assess prompts by comparing their LLM outputs.
+Evaluating LLM models is important for determining which is the best for your use case.
+In this tutorial, we explore three methods to assess models by comparing their LLM outputs.
 Namely:

 1. [Quantitative metrics](#quantitative-metrics)
 2. [User feedback](#user-feedback)
 3. [Model-based evaluation](#model-based-evaluation)

-To show you how, we set up a basic Next.js app, implement the AWS Bedrock API, and capture events using PostHog.
+To show you how, we set up a basic Next.js app, implement the AWS Bedrock API for three different models, and capture events using PostHog.

 > While this tutorial focuses on [Next.js](/docs/libraries/next-js) and [Node](/docs/libraries/node), PostHog supports many different [SDKs](/docs/libraries) and [frameworks](/docs/frameworks).
 The concepts in this tutorial apply to all our supported SDKs and frameworks.